cybex-gmbh/laravel-transmorpher-client/README.md

 Before u can use this package u have to configure some .env keys (or config values).

 The `TRANSMORPHER_AUTH_TOKEN` is a Laravel Sanctum token which is used for authentication at the Transmorpher media server.
-This token should be provided to you by an admin of the Transmorpher.
+This token should be provided to you by an admin of the Transmorpher media server.

 ```dotenv
 TRANSMORPHER_AUTH_TOKEN=
 ```

-The `TRANSMORPHER_API_URL` is the Transmorpher endpoint for making API calls.
+The `TRANSMORPHER_API_URL` is the server endpoint for making API calls.

 ```dotenv
 TRANSMORPHER_API_URL=https://example.com/api